danse-inelastic/pyre/docs/pyreInstallation.rst

 Installation
 =================

-Pyre is the base package in a larger group of software packages based upon it and collectively called pythia-0.8.
+Pyre is the base package in a larger group of software packages built upon it and collectively called pythia-0.8.
 However, we frequently use the word pyre to represent pythia as well, especially when discussing installation.
 Pythia can either be installed as a python-only set of modules or a group of python modules with some c extensions.

 Prerequisites